-A suspension will be the sanction for serious one-off incidents such as physical assault or verbal abuse directed at a member of staff or another child.
+A suspension will be the sanction for serious one-off incidents such as physical assault or verbal abuse directed at a member of staff or another child or intentional damage to school property.
 Suspension may also be used as a response to an accumulation of incidents and persistent disruption to the learning in our school.
 Any act in public that brings Durham Lane Primary School into disrepute, any crime relating to violence, drugs or carrying weapons, is likely to result in suspension or permanent exclusion.